 What are current policies regarding masks?

-In following with the CDC, Wisconsin Department of Health, and the Washington/Ozaukee Public Health Department, we strongly encourage (but don’t require) all students and staff to wear masks for the remainder of the school year.
+In following with the CDC, Wisconsin Department of Health, and the Washington/Ozaukee Public Health Department, we recommend (but don’t require) all students and staff wear masks while indoors.
 Understanding that the students will need breaks, teachers will maintain the full scheduled time for recess and will have recess outdoors whenever possible.
-We are exploring the possibility of having some classes outdoors.
+From the CDC:

 Is school conducting symptom checks?

 We are counting on parents to keep their students home if they are sick or on fever-reducing medicines.
 Please check your child’s temperature each day before getting in the car or sending them on the bus.
 If a fever greater than 100.3°F is detected, do not send them to school.
 Teachers/staff may also check student temperatures throughout the day.
 If a student develops a fever (defined as a temperature greater than 100.3°F) or other symptoms during the day, the student will be isolated from other students and sent home.